Jakee8718/Nitro-Gen/README.md

 Can possibly generate you nitro overtime.
 Its not super fast and u might want proxies so yeah go ahead mess around with it.

+If you need proxy go to google and search for free http proxy list